dpriskorn/ItemSubjector/README.md

 ### Limit to scholarly articles without main subject
 Usage example:
-`python itemsubjector.py -l Q34 --limit-to-items-without-p921`
+`python itemsubjector.py -a Q34 --limit-to-items-without-p921`
 (the shorthand `-w` also works)

 ## Matching main subjects based on a SPARQL query.